kuscu0/cooken/documentation/UC/choose-ingredients/UC_Choose_Ingredients.md

 ## 1.1 Brief Description

 With this use case the user can quickly choose ingredients to manage.
-These ingredients are in a databse and categorized.
+These ingredients are in a database and categorized.
 The individual ingredients can then be managed.

 ## 1.2 Mockup
 ![Choose Ingredients](mockup.png)